Intravascular Imaging Optical Coherence Tomography (OCT) Related Products | Abbott

 • Note the product "Use by" date on the package.

 • Observe all advancement and movement of the Dragonfly OpStar™ Imaging Catheter under fluoroscopy.
-Always advance and withdraw the catheter slowly.
+Always advance and withdraw the catheter slowly and ensure that the guide wire is coaxial to the monorail.
 Failure to observe device movement fluoroscopically may result in vessel injury or device damage.
 To ensure proper placement, do not move the guide wire after the Dragonfly OpStar™ Imaging Catheter is in place.

 • Leave the guide wire engaged with the Dragonfly OpStar™ Imaging Catheter at all times during use.
 Do not retract or advance the guide wire prior to withdrawing the Dragonfly OpStar™ Imaging Catheter.